 - Oral Antibiotics

-Antibiotics are a mainstay of treatment for inflammatory back acne vulgaris, and work by reducing bacterial load and inflammation.
+Antibiotics are a mainstay of treatment for moderate to severe inflammatory back acne vulgaris, and work by reducing bacterial load and inflammation.
 Antibiotics have proven to be safe and effective in many studies to treat acne.
 A course of treatment may last at least 3-4 months.
 However, there is an increasing trend of antibiotic-resistant acne worldwide.

 - Oral Retinoids

-Oral retinoids is a Vitamin A derived medication that works extremely well in acne and are currently the most effective treatment for severe acne.
+Oral retinoids is a Vitamin A derived medication that works extremely well in acne and are currently the most effective treatment for severe recalcitrant acne.
 It reduces oil secretion by 90% within 6 weeks of treatment, reduces whiteheads and blackheads by 90% within 3 months and has an anti-inflammatory effect.

 A consultation is necessary to discuss about the side effects, suitability and precautions before starting oral retinoids.